IgniteUI/igniteui-docfx/en/components/carousel.md

 export class AppModule {}
 ```

-In the **onboarding** demo above we have 3 slides with images and one with an image and a sign up form, disabled [`loop`]({environment:angularApiUrl}/classes/igxcarouselcomponent.html#loop), custom indicators, which are positioned above the carousel and routing navigation to another component.

-In this section we will go through the setup of the demo.
+In this section we will go through the setup of the above defined **onboarding demo**.

 #### Configuring IgxCarousel
 <div class="divider--half"></div>

-By **default** carousel's **loop** behavior is set to true and the property, that sets  the position of the indicators ( [indicatorsOrientation]({environment:angularApiUrl}/classes/igxcarouselcomponent.html#indicatorsorientation) ) is assigned with `bottom`, we are going to change these properties with following code snippet:
+By **default** carousel's **[`loop`]({environment:angularApiUrl}/classes/igxcarouselcomponent.html#loop)** behavior is set to true ( *looping is when the first slide comes after navigating Next from the last slide or the last slide comes after navigating Previous from the first slide* ).

+To keep track of each slide index, the carousel has indicators.
+The indicators position, by default, is at the *bottom* of the carousel and to change it, we have to use the [indicatorsOrientation]({environment:angularApiUrl}/classes/igxcarouselcomponent.html#indicatorsorientation) property by assigning it with `top`.

+The carousel template for now will look like this:

 ```html
 <div class="carousel-container">